karaposu/indented-logger/README.md

 ## Features

 - **Automatic Indentation via Decorators**: Use decorators to automatically manage indentation levels based on function call hierarchy.
-- **Manual Indentation Support**: Add manual indentation to specific log messages for granular control.
+- **Manual Indentation Support with `lvl`**: Add manual indentation to specific log messages for granular control using the `lvl` parameter.
-- **Custom Formatter and Logger**: Includes an `IndentFormatter` and a custom logger class that handle indentation and formatting seamlessly.
+- **Custom Formatter and Logger**: Includes an `IndentFormatter` that handles indentation and formatting seamlessly.
 - **Optional Function Names**: Choose to include or exclude function names in your log messages.
 - **Function Name Alignment**: Align function names at a specified column for consistent and readable logs.
 - **Message Truncation (Optional)**: Optionally truncate long messages to a specified length.